AshleyBrooks213/Franken-BERT/README.md

 These ingredients include articles, vidoes, notes, notebooks, and picture guides.
 However, it is important to note that the secret ingredients (the ones that really give Franken-BERT life) are passion, determination, a curiosity for the unknown, and just a sprinkle of late nights and caffeine products.

-We hope that this serves as a guide and reference for all others who will be working with Franken-BERT and that you will have as much fun as we did.
+We hope that this serves as a guide and reference for all others who will be working with Franken-BERT and that you will have as much fun as we did!

 Please include and contribute any other resources and notes you use along your journey with Franken-BERT so that others may learn about the changes and upgrades made.